JuliaOpt/juliaopt.github.io/meetings/bordeaux2018/index.md

 A variety of information about Bordeaux, as well as how to get there, and possible accommodation options, is available on the [ISMP conference website](https://ismp2018.sciencesconf.org).

-## Call for participants
+## Call for participants and talks

 The workshop is open for anybody to attend.
 In particular, we invite new contributors and those who have not met the core development team.

-Participants are encouraged but not required to give a 20-minute talk about their work that is related to JuMP.
-Talks should be aimed at a technical audience and demonstrate what you are using JuMP for, as well as the features that you like/dislike/have on your wishlist.
+Participants are encouraged to give a short (~20-minute) talk.
+The committee is looking for talks that will start off discussions during the workshop and beyond and for talks that present developments that the community may not be aware of.
+Talks will optionally be recorded and posted for those who cannot attend.
+We encourage speakers to give direct feedback on JuMP.
 See [last year's talks](https://www.youtube.com/watch?v=esOe5saQRKY&list=PLzK_rUGmc3o6EwPOCUCvBAbMJeYBS8PyY) for a flavor of the workshop.

 Please contact jump-dev-committee@googlegroups.com if you would like to attend.
 Submissions are welcome until **March 15th**.